MicrosoftDocs/visualstudio-docs/docs/debugger/dataset-visualizer-dialog-box.md

 ---
-title: "Dataset Visualizer Dialog Box"
+title: Dataset Visualizer Dialog Box
 description: Visual Studio debugger visualizers are components that display data.
 Use the DataSet Visualizer to view the contents of a DataSet, DataTable, DataView, or DataViewManager object. ms.date: "11/04/2016" ms.topic: "ui-reference"
 f1_keywords: